-The feasibility study would not trigger CEQA or National Environmental Policy Act (NEPA) actions because it does not qualify as a project under either program.
+CEQA/NEPA Considerations The feasibility study would not trigger CEQA or National Environmental Policy Act (NEPA) actions because it does not qualify as a project under either program.
 If a flood and stormwater capture project is implemented, CEQA would be required and completed prior to construction.
 NEPA would only be required if federal permitting, such as a 401 permit from U.S. Army Corps of Engineers, or if federal funding is pursued.

-7.4.2 Precipitation Enhancement

-A precipitation enhancement project would involve implementation of a cloud seeding program to increase precipitation in the Basin.
-This project would target cloud seeding in the upper Basin, southeast of Ventucopa, and would include injection of silver iodide into clouds to increase nucleation (the process by which water in clouds freeze to then precipitate out).
+7.4.2 Precipitation Enhancement A precipitation enhancement project would involve implementation of a cloud seeding program to increase precipitation in the Basin.
+This project would target cloud seeding in the upper Basin, southeast of Ventucopa, and would include introduction of silver iodide into clouds to increase nucleation (the process by which water in clouds freeze to then precipitate out).
 Based on the findings of the Feasibility/Design Study for a Winter Cloud Seeing Program in the Upper Cuyama River Drainage, California (SBCWA, 2016), such a program would use both ground-based seeding and aerial seeding to improve the outcomes of the program.
-Ground-based seeding would be conducted using remote-controlled flare systems, set up along key mountain ridges and could be automated.
+Ground-based seeding would be conducted using remotecontrolled flare systems, set up along key mountain ridges and could be automated.
 Aerial seeding would use small aircraft carrying flare racks along its wings to release silver iodide into clouds while flying through and above them.

-Precipitation enhancement modeling assumed cloud seeding would increase precipitation by 10 percecnt from November through March, the rainiest part of the year for the Basin, for an average annual increase in precipitation of about 16,000 AF.
+Precipitation enhancement modeling assumed cloud seeding would increase precipitation by 10 percent from November through March, the time of the year with highest potential for rainfall in the Basin, for an average annual increase in precipitation of about 16,000 AF.
 With this assumption regarding precipitation increase, the numerical modeling estimated that an increase of 1,500 AF of additional annual average supply within the Basin over 50 years could be achieved.
+The portion of the increased precipitation would potentially benefit areas downstream of the Cuyama Basin.
 This project would complete a detailed study to refine the potential yield and cost of implementation in the Basin.

-Completion of a detailed study would include at least one public meeting (potentially at an existing governing board meeting) to present the details of a precipitation enhancement project, costs and benefits, as well as provide an opportunity to receive comments from the public about potential concerns.
+Public Notice and Outreach Completion of a detailed study would include at least one public meeting (potentially at a regularly scheduled CBGSA Board meeting) to present the details of a precipitation enhancement project, costs and benefits, as well as provide an opportunity to receive comments from the public about potential concerns.
 If a precipitation enhancement project is pursued for implementation, it would not require public notice or outreach, except for approval by a governing body for the CBGSA that would occur in a public meeting.

-Completion of a study to refine the feasibility of a precipitation enhancement project would not require any permits or undergo a regulatory process.
+Permitting and Regulatory Processes Completion of a study to refine the feasibility of a precipitation enhancement project would not require any permits or undergo a regulatory process.
 If a precipitation enhancement project is pursued for implementation, it is expected to be implemented under the existing SBCWA program, and would be covered under existing permits for that program.